Understanding the Definition of Compliance for CFOs in Healthcare

 Trace the Origins of Compliance: Historical Context and Evolution

 The importance of cybersecurity in healthcare cannot be overstated, especially as the landscape of threats continues to evolve.
-The roots of adherence in medical settings date back to the early 20th century, when concerns about fraud, waste, and abuse began to emerge.
+The roots of compliance in medical settings date back to the early 20th century, when concerns about fraud, waste, and abuse began to emerge.
 The establishment of Medicare and Medicaid in the 1960s was a pivotal moment, introducing a regulatory framework for medical service providers.
-Over the decades, laws and guidelines like the Health Insurance Portability and Accountability Act (HIPAA) and the Affordable Care Act (ACA) have contributed to the definition of , driven by growing concerns about patient privacy, billing accuracy, and the integrity of medical services.
+Over the decades, laws and guidelines like the Health Insurance Portability and Accountability Act (HIPAA) and the Affordable Care Act (ACA) have contributed to the definition of compliance, driven by growing concerns about patient privacy, billing accuracy, and the integrity of medical services.

 Each box in the flowchart represents a key event or law in the evolution of compliance.
 Follow the arrows to see how these milestones connect and lead to today's emphasis on cybersecurity.